I live and practice in Binfield in Berkshire and am married with three grown-up children who really are the reason that I discovered homeopathy!

-As time passed by I took him back to see our homeopath as health issues came up such as eczema, molluscum contagiosum, chicken pox, teething and so on.
+As time passed by I took him back to see our homeopath as health issues came up such as eczema, Molluscum contagiosum, Chicken pox, teething and so on.
 His response to eczema treatment was amazing and I was truly hooked by now.
 I had also gone to see the homeopath for my own health and felt my emotional well-being was enhanced through homeopathic treatment.

 I went on to have two more babies and used homeopathic remedies during labour for pain relief and exhaustion to the exclusion of any conventional labour drugs (I had not enjoyed the effects of these first time round).
 Naturally I am now very interested in supporting couples in the use of homeopathy in pregnancy and labour as well as treating babies and mums who are post-partum.

-Initially I studies homeopathy through some evening classes at my local college where I learnt to use homeopathic remedies to treat minor ailments in the home – this was very empowering and meant that I developed more confidence in understanding the symptoms the body is communicating.
+Initially I studied homeopathy through some evening classes at my local college where I learnt to use homeopathic remedies to treat minor ailments in the home – this was very empowering and meant that I developed more confidence in understanding the symptoms the body is communicating.

 In 2005 I began a BSc(Hons) degree in Homeopathy at Thames Valley University.
 The training included anatomy, pathology, study of remedies, practitioner development, 100 hours of clinical observation, a dissertation (mine was on homeopathy and infertility) and in the final year we took on our own case load and worked under supervision of an experienced homeopath.

 I am a registered member of the Society of Homeopaths which means that I take the letters RSHom after my name.
-This means that I am on a register that has been accredited by the Professional Standards Authority – this demonstrates commitment to high professional standards, enhancing safety and delivering a better service.